Desert Gardening 101

 Beavertail Cactus (Opuntia basilaris)

-Soft, pastel colored flowers ready for Easter.
+Soft, pastel colored cactus flowers are ready for Easter.
 But on a cactus?

 Absolutely!